Tanya2303/HackForCreators/README.md

 ## 💻 What it does

 Artistry is an AI and Blockchain-based platform for content creators to share and sell their "content" to their audience in the form of NFTs.
 We provide a feature where creators could generate images from the text for inspiration.
 We also added a recommendation engine so that it's easier for buyers to check out similar content.
 Artistry also has a chart room where the content creators can interact with their audience directly and also share thoughts with other creators with similar interests.

 On Artistry users can:
 - Other users can buy their NFTs.
 - Upload their creations in the form of NFTs.
-- Chatroom and NFT recommendations according to your NFT purchase.
+- NFT recommendations according to your NFT purchase.
+- Chatroom to interact with other users with similar interests.
 - Running out of ideas?
 Try our AI-generated image page to take some inspiration.

 ## ⚙️ How we built it